jaanskalka-tech/water-scada-leakage-pump-context/README.md

-# Water Network Leakage-Oriented SCADA Assessment Using Pump-Derived Operating Context
+# Assessing the Contribution of SCADA-Derived Pump Operating Regimes to Leakage Assessment in Water Distribution Networks

-Reproducibility repository for the manuscript **Water Network Leakage-Oriented SCADA Assessment Using Pump-Derived Operating Context**.
+Reproducibility repository for the manuscript **Assessing the Contribution of SCADA-Derived Pump Operating Regimes to Leakage Assessment in Water Distribution Networks**.

 ## Repository structure